petershin/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference.md

 **Configuration File:** `com.liferay.portal.search.configuration.ReindexConfiguration.config`

-**`defaultReindexExecutionMode`**: Set the default mode for re-indexing Liferay's content.
+**`defaultReindexExecutionMode`**: Set the default mode for reindexing Liferay's content.
 Choose from Full (default), Concurrent, or Sync.
-See [Re-Indexing Modes](./search-administration-and-tuning/re-indexing-modes.md) for more information.
+See [Reindexing Modes](./search-administration-and-tuning/reindexing-modes.md) for more information.

 **`indexingBatchSizes`**: Set the number of documents (the default value is 1000) indexed per batch for model types that support batch indexing.
-For models with large documents, decreasing this value may improve stability when executing a full re-index.
+For models with large documents, decreasing this value may improve stability when executing a full reindex.

 !!! important
     To configure indexing batch size for web content articles, the model to specify depends on a Web Content setting.
 If `indexAllArticleVersionsEnabled` is `true` in System Settings &rarr; Content & Data &rarr; Web Content &rarr; Web Content (virtual instance scope), you must set `com.liferay.journal.model.JournalArticle==[size]`.
 If disabled, use `com.liferay.journal.model.JournalArticleResource=[size]`.